bcumming/uenv-webinar-2025/slides.md

 ...
 └── share
 ```

-With symlinks used to link to link the software in the view to the location where it was installed, e.g.:
+Symlinks link to the software "in the view" to the location where it was installed, and environment variables "point to" the view path, e.g. `PATH=/user-environment/env/default/bin:$PATH`
 ```bash
 $ realpath /user-environment/env/default/bin/cmake
 /user-environment/linux-sles15-zen2/gcc-13.3.0/cmake-3.30.5-yfndm72rv7msnctkb2nj6hj6k3pn2yi5/bin/cmake